-A roadmap for building Turbo Native apps
+A roadmap for building Hotwire Native apps

 Last week 40+ folks joined me for a live Q&A session on Turbo Native + rails.
 I answered 20ish questions over the 90 minute session.

-Getting started with Turbo Native apps can feel overwhelming, especially with multiple new platforms to learn.
+Getting started with Hotwire Native apps can feel overwhelming, especially with multiple new platforms to learn.
 It’s important to know how to prioritize work to get into the app stores as quickly as possible.

-I follow this approach for every Turbo Native app I build.
+I follow this approach for every Hotwire Native app I build.
 I apply it to personal projects, like Daily Log, and my client work as well.
 Follow my guide for the most effective way to launch your own apps to both app stores.

 1. Build mobile-friendly web screens